[Learn Korean I11] -(으)ㄹ지, -는데요, -는걸요

 Then, let’s look at its conjugation to verbs, adjectives, and nouns.

-If a verb stem does not have a final consonant, you add -ㄹ지.
+If a verb stem has no final consonant, add -ㄹ지.
 For example, 가다 “to go” does not have a final consonant, so you add -ㄹ지 to make 갈지 “If I go.”

 If a verb stem has a final consonant, you add -을지.